dfst/deepforge/docs/walkthrough/CIFAR-10-classifier.rst

 CIFAR-10 Classifier
 -------------------
 This guide provides step-by-step instructions on how to create full pipeline for training and evaluating a simple image classification neural network.
 This example uses the `CIFAR-10 dataset <https://www.cs.toronto.edu/~kriz/cifar.html>`_.
 This guide assumes that the reader has a basic understanding of the DeepForge interface.
-New users are recommended to review the guide available at **PROVIDE LINK HERE** before attempting the process described in this guide.
+New users are recommended to review the guide available `here <walkthrough.rst>`_ before attempting the process described in this guide.
 The basic steps of this guide are:

 1. `Pipeline Overview`_
 2. `GetCifarData Operation`_